SpencerWoo/ticket-bisect/README.md

 # ticket-bisect

-This is a simple script that is an improvement over native git bisect for large-scale repositories with high commit to ticket density.
+A better git-bisect for repositories with high commit to ticket density.

 **Table of Contents**
 - [Background](#background)